5thStepGames/PolyBeats-Articles/README.md

-# PolyBeats-Articles
+# Poly Beats: "Articles"
-All developer-created articles for the Poly Beats Newsboard.
+***
+This Repository is for storing all .json created articles by 5th Step Games for the front-end of Poly Beats.